Hi, welcome and thanks for your time

 Governments must not shy away from bold investments in education, healthcare and in the green transition.

-However, they must not spend hard-earned resources in luxury projects such as professional sports and marinas or subsidizing consumerism.
+However, they must not spend hard-earned resources in luxury projects or subsidizing consumerism.

 I have gathered here some ((exclusively) external) content on economics and politics.
 I’m aware french economists are very much over-represented.
 While i really appreciate their work, i’ll try and expand this list with additional interesting material coming from other parts of the globe.
 Please do share with me other bodies of work you recommend!